csbatista/csbatista.github.io/_posts/2016-08-27-hello-world.md

 Some nice things about the website+blog:

-- I made it using Jekyll ([and this course by William Justen, in portuguese](http://willianjusten.teachable.com/courses/criando-sites-estaticos-com-jekyll)), and I've gotta say: what an amazing thing!
+- I made it using Jekyll ([and this course by Willian Justen, in portuguese](http://willianjusten.teachable.com/courses/criando-sites-estaticos-com-jekyll)), and I've gotta say: what an amazing thing!
 How did I not know about this?
 - It is still under construction and I think it will be forever.
 I hurried to finish to keep myself motivated with the posts idea, so there are some things that might still need some work, but I also think that I will never be 100% satisfied :)